Childcare Information for 0-3 setting

 "The staff have been really supportive of ‘mummy’ feelings when having to leave a child.
 Learning journals contain a massive wealth of information, more than I’d expect to see.
 Most of all we are confident that my daughter is well cared for and supported in developing her identity, personality and to manage her emotions."

 "We are happy with my daughter’s development; she enjoys going to nursery mostly and is showing improvements physically and mentally.
 She often picks up illnesses and whilst I believe staff try their best it does cause issues with sleep and care for other child.
 Possible review policy for sick children being left at nursery causing other children to catch these illnesses."

-Our topic and theme for this term is "Farm Animals"
+Our topic and theme for this term is "At the Beach"